tale-toul/OCP4UPIAWS/README.md

 ```
 The previous command will create the directory _clover_ if it does not already exist, and will put the file **install-config.yaml** inside the directory.

-1. Edit the **install-config.yaml** file and set the number of worker replicas to 0.
-Make any other changes to the file required for the installation:
+1. Edit the **install-config.yaml** file and set the number of compute (worker) replicas to 0.
+Make any other changes to the file required for the installation, in the bellow example user defined tags have been added:

 ```yaml
 compute: